RalfG/ralfg.github.io/content/authors/admin/_index.md

 ---

-In 2017, after completing a bioinformatics thesis project in the [CompOmics](https://compomics.com/) group, I obtained my MSc degree in Biomedical Sciences at Ghent University.
-Since January 2018, I am continuing the work of my master thesis as an [FWO-SB PhD fellow](https://www.fwo.be/en/) in CompOmics, under the supervision of prof. Sven Degroeve and prof. Lennart Martens.
+I obtained my MSc degree in Biomedical Sciences at Ghent University in 2017 after completing a bioinformatics thesis project in the CompOmics group.
+In January 2018, I continued the work of my master thesis as an [FWO-SB PhD fellow](https://www.fwo.be/en/) under the supervision of prof. Sven Degroeve and prof. Lennart Martens.
+In May 2022, I graduated as Doctor in Life Sciences and was granted a [Junior Postdoctoral Fellowship](https://www.fwo.be/en/) by FWO, starting in October 2022.

-My research mainly involves applying Machine Learning to proteomics data, with a focus on the identification of post-translationally modified peptides.
-I am also a member of the [European Bioinformatics Community](https://eubic-ms.org/) organizational committee and help developing community standards in computational mass spectrometry at [HUPO-PSI](http://www.psidev.info/).
+My research involves investigating novel applications of machine learning in proteomics, with a focus on peptide identification.
+I am also a member of the [European Bioinformatics Community for Mass Spectrometry](https://eubic-ms.org/) organizational committee and I contribute to the development of community standards in computational mass spectrometry at [HUPO-PSI](http://www.psidev.info/).